Dangers of Pediatric Sleep Apnea

 Disturbed Breathing and Sleep Can Have Life-Long Consequences

 Nothing is more basic to life than breathing.
 And for a child, sleep is particularly important.
 Sleep is critical to healthy development, and it helps them have the energy they need to deal with the challenging parts of their day, such as focusing on schoolwork or doing what they’re told when they’d much rather be doing something else.
 When these two aspects of a child’s life are disrupted, children can experience both immediate and long-term consequences.
-It’s important for the adults in their life to recognize the symptoms of sleep-disordered breathing and help children get the treatment they need to avoid complications.
+It’s important for the adults in their life to recognize the symptoms of sleep-disordered breathing and help children get the management they need to avoid complications.

 Immediate and Long-Term Complications of Sleep Apnea